JackPadalino/FS-Wk5L2-Lab-Bookmarker/README.md

 - Using express to handle routes

 #### Next steps
-- Need to finish lab to add 'create' route
+- Add route to delete a bookmark
+- Add route to create a new category
+- Add dropdown of all existing categories to form on create page